mibrahim2001/sawt-take-home-task/README.md

 ### Custom Agent Class

 The solution introduces a custom `NoInterruptFirstResponseAgent` class that extends the standard `VoicePipelineAgent`.
-This class tracks the state of the conversation using three key variables:
+This class tracks the state of the conversation using two key variables:

 - `_first_user_input_received`: Flags whether the user has provided their first input
 - `_agent_responses`: Counts how many responses the agent has delivered
-- `_first_response_completed`: Tracks if the first full agent response is completed

 ### Key Components